 - We endorse rather than suppress curiosity about how the world works, and we understand and follow ways to improve our actual knowledge about the world.

-(Most societies have preferred a party line to an open mind.)
+(Most societies have preferred a party line to an open mind.
+Some people still do.)

 - We endorse curiosity about other societies and their cultures and condemn those who treat other societies with knee-jerk contempt.

 - We have espresso, smart phones, plastic wrap, and indoor plumbing.

 - We permit a very few of our most promising youths to go to UCSD's Eleanor Roosevelt College and take "The Making of the Modern World" (MMW).

 - We devote a holiday to reflecting on all the reasons why we should be thankful.